 - Social networking through community events centered around health and wellness

 - Online education, including nutrition and fitness tips

 11. Shop Prescription Costs

 The frequency with which you need prescription drugs can go up as you age — as can the cost of those drugs.

-To fight back against the high-cost of prescription drugs, try using a prescription savings app to help you comparison shop for the best price on your medications.
+To fight back against the high cost of prescription drugs, try using an app to help you comparison shop for the best price on your prescriptions.